La noia (song)

 As the festival also doubled as the selection of the Italian act for the Eurovision Song Contest 2024, "La noia" went on to represent the country at the event, where it finished in 7th place at the final with 268 points.
 The song reached number four on the Italian singles chart and has been certified triple platinum by the FIMI, for selling over 300,000 units.
 It also reached the charts in Switzerland, San Marino, Croatia and Greece.

-A bilingual Spanish-Italian version featuring Álvaro de Luna was released on 3 May 2024.
+A bilingual Spanish-Italian remixed version featuring Álvaro de Luna was released on 3 May 2024.

 Composition

 The song was written by Angelina Mango with Madame and produced by Dardust.
 The singer confirmed that it is inspired in its rhythms by cumbia:

 "I met with Madame and Dardust humanly, even before we met artistically, and that helped us find the line of the song: when I heard the sample, I thought it might be good for Sanremo.
 The idea of cumbia came out while chatting with them; it's the way I deal with life.
 [This song came out of] a reflection on time.
 Boredom is seen as a negative thing, but actually it is time that you dedicate to yourself, it allows you to discover yourself.
 Between a life of highs and lows and one of boredom, I will always choose one of highs and lows, but I will always leave myself time for boredom [as well]."